CraftAcademyLabs/ca_course_v2/code_challenges/atm_client/material/04_transaction_functionalty.md

 **Super!
 Let's get down with some implementation**

-Before we can create the actual withdrawal functionality, we need to be able to access the value that the user has typed into the input field.
+Before we can create the actual withdraw functionality, we need to be able to access the value that the user has typed into the input field.
 A cool way to solve this is to add an ```onChange``` event listener to the ```input field``` and store its value in a state, like this:

 **image: transaction_functionality_02**